-Especially if the organizations are opting microservices based applications, then the application should be designed in such a way that its flexibility and scalability concepts are not at all compromised.
+Especially if the organizations are opting for microservices-based applications, then the application should be designed in such a way that its flexibility and scalability concepts are not at all compromised.

 Though the layers are clubbed together, every layer acts independently.
-When compared to the three tier traditional architecture, the stack is in the form of a hierarchy.
-But in cloud native application, the structure is a flat one where the service is exposed via an API.
+When compared to the three-tier traditional architecture, the stack is in the form of a hierarchy.
+But in cloud-native applications, the structure is a flat one where the service is exposed via an API.

 The different available layers and their usages are listed below:

-This layer is completely flexible and can grow and reduce according to the runtime usage.
-In order to carry out the scale-in and scale-out operations, a autoscale policy needs to be implemented.
+This layer is completely flexible and can grow and reduce according to runtime usage.
+In order to carry out the scale-in and scale-out operations, an autoscale policy needs to be implemented.

 Within this layer, each and every service selects an ideal database where the structured data is stored.
-These type of services are called stateful services where high-level APIs are exposed.
+These types of services are called stateful services where high-level APIs are exposed.

-All the scheduled jobs, parallel jobs, and batch jobs are notified as parallelizable layer.
+All the scheduled jobs, parallel jobs, and batch jobs are notified as a parallelizable layer.